sasha-korovkina/anything-to-excel/README.md

-The vision: to create a library that would take any source of data - a scan, a website, a PDF file and conver it to Excel.
+MVP: Take a PDF and extract the text from it.